STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Board regards the importance of effective communication with shareholders as essential.
 Relations with Shareholders are managed principally by the Chief Executive Officer, Chief Financial Officer and the Chairman, and meetings are regularly held with institutional investors and analysts during the year.

-The Chairman, Chief Executive Officer, the Chief Financial Officer and if required other Executive or Non-Executive Directors make themselves available for meetings with major shareholders either individually or collectively.
+The Chairman, Chief Executive Officer, the Chief Financial Officer and if required other Non-Executive Directors make themselves available for meetings with major shareholders either individually or collectively.

 The Group’s Shareholders are invited to attend the AGM at which the majority of Directors are present.
 The Group’s Nominated Advisors and Joint Brokers also convey shareholder opinions to the Chairman and Chief Executive Officer and these are discussed with the Board.
-Contact details for our Nominated Advisors and Joint Brokers are available here.
+Contact details for our Nominated Advisors and Joint Brokers are available on our investor website. https://investor.centralnicgroup.com/contacts/

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success